ELEMENTARY SCHOOL FAMILY HANDBOOK

 Students meeting younger siblings to walk home must exit at the appropriate door and meet up with siblings outside of the building.

 A picture ID is required to pick a child up from school.
-Only adults listed on the child’s emergency form may take the child from campus.
-Students will not be released from the office after 2:15.
-If you need to pick up children early for an appointment, please do so before 2:15.
+Only adults listed on the child’s emergency information may take the child from campus.
+If you need to pick up children early for an appointment, please try to do so before 2:30.

 Phone calls from the school and school district often are sent through an automated system.
 If a student is marked absent in the system, an automated call will be sent to the primary number on file.
 Please listen to the message before calling the school.